 Once upon a time, South Florida was full of hidden beaches.
 But then we moved here – millions and millions of us.

 So now it takes some effort to find a wild, secluded, quiet beach in Florida.

-Over many years, I’ve found six special quiet beaches in Florida, and as I walked the sands at each one, I admit, I have been tempted to keep the discovery to myself.
-(Don’t tell anyone about these, OK? )
+Over many years, I’ve found five special quiet beaches in Florida, and as I walked the sands at each one, I admit, I have been tempted to keep the discovery to myself.

-Three of these secluded beaches are an adventure to reach (they can only be accessed by boat or by wading across a lagoon); three are county or city parks and thus not known outside the region.
-All are that rare thing in South Florida:: A wild place that hasn’t been spoiled.
+Three of these secluded beaches are an adventure to reach (they can only be accessed by boat or by wading across a lagoon); two are county parks and thus not known outside the region.
+All are that rare thing in South Florida: A wild place that hasn’t been spoiled.

-Quiet beaches in Florida you must reach by boat
+A quiet beach in Florida you must reach by boat:

 St. Lucie Inlet Preserve State Park, Stuart

 St. Lucie Inlet is on a barrier island, this one on the Atlantic coast, but it’s a lot easier to reach.
 To find St. Lucie Inlet Preserve State Park in Stuart, you do have to paddle a kayak or arrive by boat, but it’s only a third of a mile across the Intracoastal.
 (Want more paddling?
 There is a great kayak trail on and around the island.)